Water companies miss targets to cut pollution incidents, report warns

 The latest rankings reveal five companies achieving the highest four-star rating in the past year, and Wessex Water, United Utilities and Severn Trent Water in particular have sustained a high performance in the past five years.

-But Southern Water and South West Water were the worst for environmental performance, with the Environment Agency warning their performance in looking after the environment has been “consistent unacceptable”.
+But Southern Water and South West Water were the worst for environmental performance, with the Environment Agency warning their performance in looking after the environment has been “consistently unacceptable”.

 The remaining companies have failed to make any significant progress to achieve and maintain a leading performance, the report warned.